guest271314/captureSystemAudio/README.md

 <h5>Stream file being written at local filesystem to MediaSource, capture as MediaStream, record with Mediarecorder in "real-time"</h5>

-Update `captureSystemAudio.sh` to pipe `opusenc` to `ffmpeg` to write file while reading file at browser
+Adjust shell script `captureSystemAudio.sh` to pipe `opusenc` to `ffmpeg` to write file while reading file at browser

 ```
 #!/bin/bash